oat-sa/taohub-articles/forge/Documentation for core components/entrypoint.md

 Accessible to users with the role “Back Office”

-Used to create items, manage item and test banks, organize cohorts and deliveries, prepare reports, set up workflows.
+Used to create items, manage item and test banks, organize groups of students and deliveries, prepare reports, set up workflows.

 Delivery server
 ---------------